neoforged/NeoForge/docs/SUPPORT.md

 If you're certain you've found an issue that is directly caused by NeoForge, you have the following three platforms available for dealing with it, with decreasing relevance for end-users:

- 1. **NeoForge Discord Server:** You can find a lot of help on the official [Discord Server][Discord], especially smaller issues that you quickly need help with. *Be aware that the channel is more suited towards development questions, so while you may get support there as a player.*
+ 1. **NeoForge Discord Server:** You can find a lot of help on the official [Discord Server][Discord].
+This is especially helpful for smaller issues and will allow you to get quicker help. *Be aware that the channel is more suited towards development questions, so while you may get support there as a player it may take longer or there may be better suitable options of support, the #user-support channel is also a good place to ask for help as a user.*
- 2. **NeoForge Issue Tracker:** If you're absolutely certain that you've found an issue in the Forge codebase (e.g. you're a modder yourself and have analyzed the stacktrace and relevant code), don't refrain from reporting it on this repository's [issue tracker](https://github.com/neoforged/NeoForge/issues). *Please do not use the issues as a means of getting coding help.
-For developers, the IRC and the [official documentation][Documentation] are the best sources of information.*
+ 2. **NeoForge Issue Tracker:** If you're absolutely certain that you've found an issue in the NeoForge codebase (e.g. you're a modder yourself and have analyzed the stacktrace and relevant code), please confirm it is a bug first on the [Discord] before opening an issue at the [issue tracker](https://github.com/neoforged/NeoForge/issues). *Please do not use the issues as a means of getting coding help.
+For developers, the [Discord] and the [official documentation][Documentation] are the best sources of information.*

 ### Mod Support

 A lot of mods also use GitHub or other source management systems and their integrated issue trackers.
 The following options will give you the best chances of reporting your issue in the right place:

- - **CurseForge:** Many mods are hosted on the [CurseForge platform](https://curseforge.com) nowadays.
+ - **Modding Platform:** Many mods are hosted on the [CurseForge platform](https://curseforge.com) or the [Modrinth platform](https://modrinth.com) nowadays.
 Chances are you already downloaded them from there or as a part of a modpack hosted there.
 Projects may specify an issue reporting link on their own page, so simply look for it on the mod's project page and you should be directed to the preferred means of error reporting.
- - **Modrinth:** Some modders use [Modrinth](https://modrinth.com) to host their mods, but be mindful that not all mods on this platform are for the NeoForge modloader.
+Please be mindful of selecting the modloader you are using when downloading mods.
  - **Searching for a repository directly:** You may need to try and find a repository directly on source control sites.
 The most common ones are [GitHub](https://github.com), [GitLab](https://gitlab.com), and [BitBucket](https://bitbucket.org).
 Both come with search capabilities, so simply try to search for the mod's name.

 ### Vanilla Support

+> It is advised to check in at the [NeoForge Discord][Discord] before reporting a bug to Mojang to confirm it is not a bug caused by NeoForge.

-Just like NeoForge or mods, Mojang has its own issue tracker for Vanilla Minecraft.
+Just like NeoForge or mods, Mojang has its own issue tracker for vanilla Minecraft.
 This official [bug tracker](https://bugs.mojang.com/projects/MC/issues/) has the exclusive purpose of managing any concrete issues with the game's code and functionality.
-It is *not* a place for requesting any features or getting help with playing the game, similar to the Forge issue tracker.
+It is *not* a place for requesting any features or getting help with playing the game, similar to the NeoForge issue tracker.

 <br>